‘Just exceptional’ – The best quotes about Liverpool hope Rhian Brewster

 “We are really happy he did that, but it is not a situation you want a 17-year-old to be in.
 If he needs help we will give it to him.”

-Giving another insight into the old head on his young shoulders, Brewster said that, rather than giving him a sense of comfort, his contract at Liverpool had given him extra determination to prove himself.
+Giving another insight into the old head on his young shoulders, Brewster said that, rather than giving him a sense of comfort, his contract extension at Liverpool gave him extra determination to prove himself.

-“I don’t like the comfort zone,” he said.
+“I don’t like the comfort zone,” Brewster said in 2019.
 “I like to work hard for my stuff so the injury and trying to get back fit, working hard, is all I’ve been doing.

 “I want to prove to everyone that the boss has kept faith in me for a reason and I want to prove to everyone that I’m good enough to be in the first team.